ivasiljevic/zoom-out-release/README.md

 ## Data Processing
 The zoomout pipeline requires few image pre-preprocessing steps.
-Preprocess.lua contains functions to resize training images to a fixed width and height and subtract the mean color, including batch and ground truth versions of these functions.
+Preprocess.lua contains functions to resize training images to a fixed width and height (and to subtract the mean color), including batch and ground truth versions of these functions.
 Dataset.lua will load PASCAL VOC images, and we supply scripts in coco/ to also load MS COCO images.

 ## Building the Zoomout model